-SIM Swap Fraud (All you have to know about), how to prevent sim swap fraud
+SIM Swap Fraud, how to prevent sim swap fraud – An Analysis

 All you have to know about SIM Swap Fraud, What is Mobile Phone SIM Swap fraud and how to protect your Bank Account?, Now a days Mobile has become an interface to communicate with the world.
 No matter where you are you can use it for almost all the needs of your daily routine.
 With the increasing opportunity to avail the services of banks on mobile every one started using the banking services in their phone.